-- a metallic taste in the mouth - try chewing sugar-free gum
+- a bitter or metallic taste in your mouth or a dry mouth - try sipping water

 - feeling sleepy or tired - don't drive or use tools or machinery if you're feeling this way.
 Don't drink any alcohol as this will make you feel more tired.

 Pregnancy and breastfeeding

 Don't take zopiclone if you're pregnant, as it may harm the developing baby.
 It can also cause side effects in newborn babies.